 In this article, I discuss what to do before you get a dog.

-Let me explain dog goals
+Let me illustrate the nature dog goals a bit further

-I’m talking about answering the simple question “Why do I want to get a dog?”
+However, I’m talking about answering the simple question “Why do I want to get a dog?”
 Or if you already have your dog, “Why do I have my dog?”

 The answer can vary widely.
-And the answer can often shift over time.
+Additionally, the answer can often shift over time.
 For example, if you got your dog to help your kids learn responsibility, but now they are away at college, you may want to reassess the goals for you and your dog.

 1. Companionship

 This is always a good one.
-Who doesn’t like to walk in the door and be greeted by a warm, happy, cuddly little pup that doesn’t care if the boss thought everything you did today was wrong.
+Who doesn’t like to walk in the door and be greeted by a warm, happy, cuddly little pup that doesn’t care if the boss thought everything you did today was wrong?
 Or that you had to walk five blocks to get to your office building because you forgot and left your building parking pass in your other purse.

 Yep, your dog simply loves you.
 Even when he digs up your tulips you carefully planted and you scold him.
 He still loves you.
 That’s the beauty of a dog.
 No matter what muck you’ve been through or brought home, he’s just going to love you.
 Having a dog for companionship can be a wonderful dog goal and you will find many ways to bond with your dog.